Summary of Benefits

 12. FLEXIBLE SPENDING PROGRAM

 Full-time and part-time employees may be eligible to participate in the Flexible Spending Program.
-Employees can set aside pre-taxed dollars to be reimbursed for qualified healthcare, dependent care and transportation expenses through payroll deductions.
+Employees can set aside pre-tax dollars to be reimbursed for qualified healthcare, dependent care and transportation expenses through payroll deductions.
+Learn more.

 Please contact the Human Resources Department for enrollments forms, deadlines and for current year IRS statutory limits.